ajitrskul/AI4All-ASL-Classifier/README.md

 ## Key Results

 1. Trained a CNN on 87,000 200 x 200 pixel images for ASL Classification
-2. Achieved a classification accuracy of nearly __% on training data
+2. Achieved a classification accuracy of nearly __% on training data and __% on testing data

 ## Methodologies